zzzzliu/MultiThreadDemos/README.md

 Several Java Multithreading demos I played with these days.

 ## countDownLatchDemo
 Use `CountDownLatch` and `ExecutorService` threadpool in this case.
 Basically, the main program creates 100 threads with the `newCachedThreadPool()`, and for each thread, the `countDown()` is executed.
-In this case, the `SampleThread` has to wait until all `WorkingThread`s has been terminated.
+In this case, the `SampleThread` has to wait until all `WorkingThreads` has been terminated.
 A typical result is shown below:
 ```
 SampleThread started!